winitzki/scall/tutorial/programming_dhall.md

 This makes singleton types less practically useful.

 For instance, extracting the value from a generic singleton `x` cannot look like `extractValue x`; we must write something like `extract Double 0.123 x` or `extract Text "abc" x`.
-We can extract value from a singleton only if we already know what that value will be.
+We can extract value from a singleton only if we already know what that value will be!

-If we want to implement a function whose argument has a singleton type, the type signature of the function will need to mention the value of that singleton type.
+If we want to implement a function whose argument has a singleton type, the type signature of the function will need to include the value of that singleton type.
 For example, here is a function that concatenates a given text with a prefix of a `Text`-singleton type:
 ```dhall
 let f : ∀(prefix : Text) → Singleton Text prefix → Text → Text